-Teaching Assistant Positions.
-Teaching assistant (TA) positions are often available for classes taught by GGG faculty members through their home departments.
+Teaching Assistant.
+Teaching assistant (TA) positions provide a great opportunity to get teaching experience, solidify your knowledge of subject matter, and to receive financial support at the same time.
+TA positions are often available for classes taught by GGG faculty members through their home departments.
 The GGG Graduate Program Coordinator has TA applications for the group's home department: Human Ecology.
 Graduate students may apply for TA positions in any department on campus.
 Please contact faculty in charge of teaching particular courses or the management officer of each department to learn of teaching assistant opportunities.
 Apply early, preferably between December and May the prior year.
 Application forms for Teaching Assistantships should be submitted to the Department or Graduate Group offering the course on which the student wishes to assist.
-TA positions of 25% or greater time carry an in-state fee waiver.
+A minimum 3.0 cumulative GPA is required.
+Appointments at 25% and above provide full remission of in-state tuition and fees for the quarter the appointment is held.